 "When he kicks — [using a] low kick or high kick — you use normal-type technique," Vladimir Matyushenko explains.
 "So when he kicks, I block him [with] my foot.
 And I move my foot back so I'm ready to shoot.
 In order for him to strike again, he'll have to bring his foot back.
 But I'm not going to wait until he puts his foot down.
 I'm gonna go back with his foot and I'm already [in position].

 "With a takedown, a lot of people make the mistake of driving forward without putting pressure [on their opponent].
 You want to tilt over this leg, so you put pressure on it so [your opponent] can't jump on it and push forward."

 As you push your opponent toward the ground, Vladimir Matyushenko explains, you have two choices: You can go with him to the ground, or you can keep standing and resituate on his side to launch a strike from above.

 Vladimir Matyushenko Has a Long History of Experience With MMA Techniques

-Building a 9-1 record in smaller MMA promotions, Vladimir Matyushenko debuted his formidable MMA techniques in the UFC at UFC 32: Showdown in the Meadowloands.
+Building a 9-1 record in smaller MMA promotions, Vladimir Matyushenko debuted his formidable MMA techniques in the UFC at UFC 32: Showdown in the Meadowloands in New Jersey.
 He faced Yuki Kondo and won by unanimous decision, which opened up the opportunity to face Tito Ortiz for a light-heavyweight championship title shot — which he lost by unanimous decision.
 Other opponents during his first run with the UFC included Antonio Rogerio Nogueira, Travis Wiuff, Pedro Rizzo and Andrei Arlovski.

 Vladimir Matyushenko later went on to display his powerful MMA techniques in the International Fight League.
 Vladimir Matyushenko's defeat of Alex Schoenauer on November 3, 2007, made him the organization's first-ever light-heavyweight champion.